vchernetskyi993/jumpr.sh/README.md

 Installer dependencies:
 * [kitty](https://github.com/kovidgoyal/kitty) >= 0.42.0

+Check the default installer configuration variables located at the top of the [installer.sh](./installer.sh) file and update them if necessary.
+One configuration option you may want to change is the shortcut key binding, which defaults to `<Super>Return`.

-After installing all those, run: `./installer.sh install`
+After installing all dependencies and updating the configuration, run `./installer.sh install`

 ## Bindings